fbuchmeier/arma3-helm-chart/docs/configuration.md

 - `persistence.headlessclient.sharedFilesystem` to `false`
 - `rsync.enabled` to `true`

-This will provision a single PVC and PV with RWO for the server with usually fast and local storage and another PVC and PV pair for the headless clients with network storage (e.g. NFS).
+This will provision a single PVC and PV with RWO for the server with fast and local storage and another PVC and PV pair for the headless clients with network storage (e.g. NFS).
 The server will initially download any game data, mods and updates and once it has finished, the first headless client will start